A Short Break Starts In Roscommon

 Arigna Mining is a Historical Mining Experience

-Discover Arigna in a picturesque valley in north Roscommon with breathtaking scenery and an unspoilt landscape.
+Discover Arigna and Arigna Mines in a picturesque valley in north Roscommon with breathtaking scenery and an unspoilt landscape.
 Jump into Roscommon’s history at the Arigna Mining Experience, the country’s first coal museum documenting the fascinating history of mining in the area.
 Explore the working conditions of life underground during mining up until 1990.
 Take a tour and explore the underground accompanied by an ex-miner.
 Hear firsthand what it was like to work there and experience the feeling for yourself.
 Learn about the impact the industry had on the local communities over the years and watch a short film showing original mining footage recorded just weeks before the closure of the mines.

 Explore Kilronan Castle’s Woodland Walks